SandipVyara/JatinParmar/README.md

 🛰 I Hobby Computer Science Testing,Research And Journey.

-⌨ I Currently Learning ML.@ Data Scince
+⌨ I Currently Learning ML.@ Data Science

+🎓 I 'm Graduate in BCA.

+📕 I 'm  in Everytime New Technology Learn And Testing .

+⏲ i 'm Not Waste your Time.